Cumberland Gap: Geography

-The Cumberland Gap is one of many passes in the Appalachian Mountains, but the only one in the continuous Cumberland Mountain ridgeline.
+The Cumberland Gap is one of many passes in the Appalachian Mountains, but one of the few in the continuous Cumberland Mountain ridgeline.
 It lies within Cumberland Gap National Historical Park and is located on the border of present-day Kentucky and Virginia, approximately 0.25 mi northeast of the tri-state marker with Tennessee.

 The V-shaped gap serves as a gateway to the west.
 The base of the gap is about 300 ft above the valley floor, even though the north side of the pass was lowered 20 ft during the construction of Old U.S. Route 25E.
 To the south, the ridge rises 600 ft above the pass, while to the north the Pinnacle Overlook towers 900 ft above at an elevation of 2505 ft.

 Centrally located in the eastern United States, the region around Cumberland Gap experiences all four seasons.
 The summers are typically sunny, warm, and humid with average high temperatures in the mid to upper 80s °F (29-32 °C).
 In the winter months, January through March, temperatures range in the 30s to 40s °F (0s °C) and are generally mild with rain and few periods of snow.

-The nearest cities are Middleboro, Kentucky, and Harrogate, Tennessee.
-The nearby town of Cumberland Gap in Tennessee is named after the gap.
+The nearest cities are Middlesboro, Kentucky and Harrogate, Tennessee.
+The nearby town of Cumberland Gap, Tennessee is named after the gap.